Connecticut Drug Rehabs

 Connecticut has seen a spike in accidental deaths involving drugs, alcohol and opioids in recent years.
 In 2012 there were 355 accidental overdose deaths.
 In 2014, that number increased to 558.
 Because of this, Connecticut has adopted a multifaceted approach to help people struggling with addiction.
 Legislators believe that treating substance addiction as a public health and safety issue, rather than just a crime issue, is the key to saving lives.

 While addiction rates increase, many Connecticut residents are getting help.
 People who have sought treatment for their drug and alcohol addictions have successfully turned their lives around.
-Making the first step toward getting treatment for an addiction can be daunting, but help is available.
-Call us now to talk to a treatment specialist.

 Connecticut Laws of Drug Abuse